Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids: Courant algebroids, Dirac structures, and their cohomologies

-\begin{linenomath*} \end{linenomath*} for $X+\zeta, Y+\eta \in \Gamma(TM \oplus T^\ast M)$.
 This coincides with the expression of the bracket considered by Dorfman in the context of complexes over Lie algebras, in order to chara\-cterize Dirac structures \cite{dor}.
-The non-skewsymmetric bracket $\lcf \cdot, \cdot \rcf$ on $\Gamma(E)$ is named \emph{Courant-Dorfman bracket}.
-For more details about the history of Courant algebroids, one may consult the paper of Kosmann-Schwarzbach \cite{yks}.
+The non skew-symmetric bracket $\lcf \cdot, \cdot \rcf$ on $\Gamma(E)$ is named \emph{Courant-Dorfman bracket}.
+For more details about the history of Courant algebroids, one may consult the insightful paper of Kosmann-Schwarzbach \cite{yks}.
 After the remarks of Uchino \cite{uch}, a Courant algebroid is defined as follows.